Guild of Software Architects

 - 7 Reasons Why Veterans Make Good Coders

-- A basic understanding of the Swift programming language is highly advisable, but not required.
+Minimum Skill Level A basic understanding of the Swift programming language is highly advisable, but not required.
 Students who are familiar with at least one other object-oriented programming language should have no problem transitioning into Swift.
 Prep Work If you're new to programming you may contact the Guild for recommended learning resources and materials.
 Placement Test No Interview Yes

 Guild of Software Architects Reviews